Raymond Jonas

 I am a free-range historian of the long nineteenth century (1789-1918).
 My work explores episodes and themes that connect Europe, Africa, and the Americas.

 My most recent book, Habsburgs on the Rio Grande: The Rise and Fall of the Second Mexican Empire (Harvard) shows how European and Mexican fears of American empire culminated in an attempt to establish a European monarchy on Mexican soil.
+A companion web site Habsburgs on the Rio Grande augments and extends this work.

 The Battle of Adwa: African Victory in the Age of Empire (Harvard) tells the unique story of successful African resistance to colonization.
 The book narrates this signal event in global history and follows the Adwa story as it rolls through African and European diasporic communities.
 The Battle of Adwa represents the culmination of ten years of research on three continents – Africa, Europe and the Americas.
 A companion web site BattleOfAdwa.org augments and extends this work.